mdrorum/advancedprogramming/README.md

 Advanced Programming
 ====================

+Advanced Programming -- Lecture notes and exercises.

-Material for the Advanced Programming course (MSc on Computer Graphics and Simulation at U-tad).
+Adapted for the MSc on Computer Graphics and Simulation.